toddnguyen47/pre-commit-hooks/README.md

     rev: v1.1.0
     hooks:
       - id: convert-beginning-tabs
+        args: ["--tab-size", "2"] # defaults to 4 with no args
+      - id: convert-beginning-spaces
-        args: ["--whitespaces-count", "2"] # defaults to 4 with no args
+        args: ["--tab-size", "2"] # defaults to 4 with no args
       - id: convert-text-to-html
         args: [
             "--textfiles",